jdadams-usgs/pixhawk2fmvcsv/README.md

 # pixhawk2fmvcsv
 Create a CSV required as input to ESRI Full Motion Video FMV Multipler to generate a MISB compliant video file.
+Following messmc9's lead, I will start with reading the GPX file created by Pixhawk ArduPilot Mission Planner reading a DataFlash Log BIN file.

 Starting with LOG2FMV.py from messmc9 found there: